savoygrizzly/dimrill/README.md

 Under the hood dimrill uses the awesome `isolated-vm`, to prevent remote code injections, which requires compilation on install.
 Please check the [documentation](https://github.com/laverdet/isolated-vm) for more informations.

-Dimrill provides an easy solution using [AJV](https://github.com/ajv-validator/ajv) to validate the data objects passed to the autorizer.
+Dimrill provides an easy solution using [AJV](https://github.com/ajv-validator/ajv) to validate the data objects passed to the authorizer.
 It's however strongly recommended to implement your own app validation logic and to validate any user data you might want to pass to Dimrill.
 If you know the data passed to Dimrill to be clean, you can disable it globally when creating the instance or case by case via the options on `authorize`.